JuliaDebug/Cthulhu.jl/README.md

 are in Julia's internal [Abstract Syntax Tree (AST)](https://docs.julialang.org/en/v1/devdocs/ast/) form;
 for these calls, Cthulhu and/or [TypedSyntax](TypedSyntax/README.md) (a sub-package living inside the Cthulhu repository) failed to "map" the call back to the original source code.

 As a word of warning, **mapping type inference results back to the source is hard, and there may be errors or omissions in this mapping**.
 See the [TypedSyntax README](TypedSyntax/README.md) for further details about the challenges.
-When you think there are reasons to doubt what you're seeing, a reliable but harder-to-interpret strategy is to directly view in ["Typed" mode](viewing-the-internal-representation-of-julia-code).
-Also, please consider filing issues for (and/or making pull requests to fix) any failures you observe.
+When you think there are reasons to doubt what you're seeing, a reliable but harder-to-interpret strategy is to directly view the [`[T]yped code`](#viewing-the-internal-representation-of-julia-code) rather than the `[S]ource code`.

+For problems you encounter, please consider filing issues for (and/or making pull requests to fix) any failures you observe.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for tips on filing effective bug reports.

 ## Methods: descend